imjoy-team/ImJoy/web/public/docs/user_manual.md

 **Note: The following sections assume you ran the above command in your current terminal.**

 ## Using ImJoy offline
 You can also use ImJoy without being connected to the internet.
 For this, you need to install the latest version of the [**Plugin Engine**](https://github.com/oeway/ImJoy-Engine/releases).
-You cant then serve the static ImJoy web app.
+You can then serve the static ImJoy web app.

-You then have to
+You have to
 1. Update the `$PATH` settings as explained below.
     ```
     # linux and mac